Venezuela's Chavez, Capriles launch presidential race

 The opposition recognizes some welfare improvements, but say Chavez should have done far more due to an unprecedented bonanza of oil revenues in the last decade.
 They accuse him of running Venezuela in a dictatorial style, on the advice of Cuba's Fidel Castro, and allowing corruption to flourish.

-"People here were Chavista, but we've been waiting 13 years for them to fulfil promises and now we're tired," said Nelson Franco, 40, in San Francisco de Yuruani.
+"People here were Chavista, but we've been waiting 13 years for them to fulfill promises and now we're tired," said Nelson Franco, 40, in San Francisco de Yuruani.

 As well as Capriles' events, the opposition also organized scores of caravans around the nation on Sunday.
 Government supporters held parties and vigils across Venezuela overnight.

-"Chavez's whole heart is open to the people," said Girolamo Ambla, 43, dressed in the red colours of Chavez's Socialist Party and clutching a doll of the president.
+"Chavez's whole heart is open to the people," said Girolamo Ambla, 43, dressed in the red colors of Chavez's Socialist Party and clutching a doll of the president.

 (Additional reporting by Deisy Buitrago, Juan Lagorio and Andrew Cawthorne, Writing by Andrew Cawthorne; Editing by Sandra Maler)